Greg Biffle: Cup Series

 Biffle began his Cup Series career in the 2002 season.
 He attempted to qualify in a Roush Ford for the 2002 Daytona 500 but failed to make the race.
-He would make his first Cup debut nine races later at California, a race in which he finished 13th.
+He would make his first Cup debut nine races later at California, a race in which he finished thirteenth.
 That was his best finish in seven races that year as he also drove four in a Chevrolet for Andy Petree Racing and two in a Dodge for Petty Enterprises.

 Biffle began competing full-time in NASCAR's top division in 2003, with sponsorship from W. W. Grainger, who had previously sponsored him in the Busch and Truck Series.
 He earned his first win in the Pepsi 400 at Daytona that season and finished second to Jamie McMurray (who would later join him as a teammate at Roush) for Raybestos Rookie of the Year.
-Biffle placed 20th in the final points standings.
+His Daytona win made him the first Winston Cup winner to succeed in all three of NASCAR's national series in succession (as opposed to others who won in the Busch or Truck Series after graduating to Winston Cup); a feat which has since become quite common for young stock car drivers climbing the ladder.
+Biffle placed twentieth in the final points standings.
 Biffle made an immediate impact in his sophomore season in 2004, earning the pole in the Daytona 500.
 However, Biffle was forced to start at the rear due to an engine change.
 Despite missing NASCAR's first-ever Chase for the NEXTEL Cup, Biffle won twice that season, at Michigan and Homestead en route to a 17th-place finish in the final points standings.

 2005 was Biffle's breakout season.
-He won six races (at California Speedway, Texas, Darlington, Dover, and Michigan along with the season finale at Homestead), the most of any driver that year, and qualified for the Chase for the first time in his career, bringing home a second-place finish in the standings, 35 points behind champion Tony Stewart; Biffle tied with his teammate Carl Edwards in points but won the tie-breaker based on race wins.
+He won six races (at California Speedway, Texas, Darlington, Dover, and Michigan along with the season finale at Homestead), the most of any driver that year, and qualified for the Chase for the first time in his career, bringing home a second place finish in the standings, 35 points behind champion Tony Stewart; Biffle tied with his teammate Carl Edwards in points but won the tie-breaker based on race wins.

 Biffle regressed in 2006, missing the Chase for the Cup despite winning twice at Darlington Raceway and Homestead-Miami Speedway (both of which were tracks at which he had also won in the previous season).
-He finished 13th in the standings, third-best of the drivers not to qualify for the Chase.
+He finished thirteenth in the standings, third-best of the drivers not to qualify for the Chase.
 He also missed the Chase the following year, in a season marred by the No. 16 team's new primary sponsor Ameriquest Mortgage suffering financial difficulty and having to sell off a number of its race sponsorships.
 Biffle won only one race in 2007, at Kansas Speedway.
-As Biffle was doing burnouts on the track, third place Jimmie Johnson and second place Clint Bowyer accused Biffle of not maintaining speed under a final lap caution but this was denied by NASCAR who said Biffle had pace car speed.
+As Biffle was doing burnouts on the track, third place Jimmie Johnson and second place Clint Bowyer accused Biffle of not maintaining speed under a final lap caution, but this was denied by NASCAR, which said Biffle had pace car speed.